heygrady/react-redux-notes/redux-sagas-todos.md

 ### Managing async actions with a saga
 What is a saga good for?
 Chaining asyncronous actions.

-While redux-saga doesn't do anything you couldn't do with a different solution, it does allows you to chain actions in an easy-to-follow way.
+While redux-saga doesn't do anything you couldn't do with a different solution, it allows you to chain actions in an easy-to-follow way.
 [Redux-saga has a glossary](http://yelouafi.github.io/redux-saga/docs/Glossary.html), you'll need it.
 As a core requirement, redux-saga expects you to yield an effect.
 Thankfully redux-saga comes with a bunch of helper functions that makes it seamless to [create effects](http://yelouafi.github.io/redux-saga/docs/api/index.html#effect-creators).
 In practice you'll use `put()` -- just an alias for dispatch -- to dispatch actions.
 And you'll use `call()` to call a function that does something asynchronously, either returning a generator or a promise.
 Here's the example above async methods rewritten as a valid saga:

 ##### A saga

 ```js
 // a saga
 function * doThingsWithSomething () {